bk/pdc/README.md

 Sometimes you need to do something with an output file after `pandoc` is done with it, e.g. run it through a fix-up filter of some kind or placing it onto your web site.
 By adding a `postprocess` section to the configuration for the appropriate format, `pdc` will run these commands for you automatically each time it is invoked.
 It is possible to run several preprocess commands for the same output format.
 Each preprocess command receives the name of the output file as its only argument.

 The following example from a document meta block shows an instance where the latex output from pandoc had some small imperfections that needed to be smoothed out before actually generating the pdf.
 The pdf generation is therefore relegated to a post-processing step, rather than being explicitly listed in `formats`.
-In this way, one can almost always avoid having to write a makefile or shell script (or running the entire repetitive sequence of commands by hand).
+In this way, one can almost always avoid having to write a makefile or shell script (not to speak of running the entire repetitive sequence of commands by hand).

 ```yaml
 pdc: